Jay-Dee-W/oorSig/README.md

 Or any Node version above 16.x will work (we recommend 18.x)

-2. generate the realy filies and build the project
+2. generate the Relay filies and build the project

    ```bash
     npm run relay